edgeimpulse/firmware-espressif-esp32/components/esp32-camera/README.md

     .ledc_channel = LEDC_CHANNEL_0,

     .pixel_format = PIXFORMAT_JPEG,//YUV422,GRAYSCALE,RGB565,JPEG
-    .frame_size = FRAMESIZE_UXGA,//QQVGA-QXGA Do not use sizes above QVGA when not JPEG
+    .frame_size = FRAMESIZE_UXGA,//QQVGA-UXGA, For ESP32, do not use sizes above QVGA when not JPEG.
+The performance of the ESP32-S series has improved a lot, but JPEG mode always gives better frame rates.

-    .jpeg_quality = 12, //0-63 lower number means higher quality
+    .jpeg_quality = 12, //0-63, for OV series camera sensors, lower number means higher quality .fb_count = 1, //When jpeg mode is used, if fb_count more than one, the driver will work in continuous mode.
-    .fb_count = 1, //if more than one, i2s runs in continuous mode.
-Use only with JPEG .grab_mode = CAMERA_GRAB_WHEN_EMPTY//CAMERA_GRAB_LATEST.
-Sets when buffers should be filled };
+    .grab_mode = CAMERA_GRAB_WHEN_EMPTY//CAMERA_GRAB_LATEST.
+Sets when buffers should be filled
+};